 Genome browsers enable researchers to visualize and browse entire genomes with annotated data including gene prediction and structure, proteins, expression, regulation, variation, comparative analysis, etc. They use a visual, high-level overview of complex data in a form that can be grasped at a glance and provide the means to explore the data in increasing resolution from megabase scales down to the level of individual elements of the DNA sequence.

 There are numerous tools to browse genomes.
 While there’s considerable overlap in functionality, each software offers unique features or data.
 Most genome browsers don’t require any programming knowledge.

-Here’s our recommendations summarized in the chart below.
+Here are our recommendations summarized in the chart below.
 This article focuses solely on standalone desktop genome browsers.
 Many of them use Java and so are cross-platform tools.
-While all of the software below is free to download, we’ve included 3 proprietary tools, which are indicated in our recommendation chart.

 For more details about each application, we’ve compiled dedicated pages below detailing their features, a screenshot, and links to useful resources.

 Note: This Group Test has deliberately excluded web based genome browsers.
-We’ll cover the best in a future group test next month.
+These are covered separately in this roundup.

 |Read our complete collection of recommended free and open source software.
 Our curated compilation covers all categories of software.

 The software collection forms part of our series of informative articles for Linux enthusiasts.
 There are hundreds of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle, and Autodesk.

 There are also fun things to try, hardware, free programming books and tutorials, and much more.